Advice on excelling at M&S' graduate assessment day role play

 - instructing and motivating an unenthusiastic employee, then giving them feedback.

-If you are applying for a store management or HR role, a likely scenario would involve dealing with an employee who is underperforming.
+If you are applying for a store management role, a likely scenario would involve dealing with an employee who is underperforming.

 From all accounts, M&S gives you all of the information you need about its policies and services in order to respond to questions.
 You’ll also be given time to read through the information pack before the role play begins.